ut-ras/ras_site/src/posts/2022-09-16-robotathon-start.md

----
-layout: post
-title: Fall 2022 Robotathon Launch!
+# Fall 2022 Robotathon Launch!
-imagepath: resources/about/robotathon/2021
+## imagepath: resources/about/robotathon/2021
-shorttitle: 2022 March - Robomasters
+## 2022 March - Robomasters
-excerpt_separator: <!--more-->
----

 Hi everyone!

 I hope you are all having a great start to the semester.
 I wanted to update you all on our Robotathon 2022 competition.
-We had our kickoff on Monday, September 12th and it was a huge success with about 80 students signing up this year! <!--more-->
+We had our kickoff on Monday, September 12th and it was a huge success with about 80 students signing up this year!

 Here is a picture of all the Raslets who came to Kickoff: